pletfix/docs/en/di.md

 <a name="registering"></a>
 ## Registering Services

-A "service" is an class or an object registered in the Dependency Injection Container under a unique name.
+A service is an class or an object bound in the Dependency Injection Container under a unique name.

 The services are registered in `config/boot/services.php`.
 Feel free to add your own services to this file like this:

     $di = \Core\Services\DI::getInstance();